 So I went to that class, I loved it, and I mellowed out a bit.
 I kept it up almost all the way through my schooling.
-So when it got towards the end of year 12 with talk of career paths, it was pretty inevitable… I was slightly leaning towards pursuing medicine, but really that was because I wanted to be on Grey’s Anatomy, as an actor!
+So when it got towards the end of year twelve with talk of career paths, it was pretty inevitable… I was slightly leaning towards pursuing medicine, but really that was because I wanted to be on Grey’s Anatomy, as an actor!

-What excited you about opera?
+What excites you about opera?

 Everything about it!
 It’s the culmination of so many different art forms and the grandest form of storytelling.

 While opera is carried by the voice, I feel like as performers, we are actors first.
 I feel like I have failed my job if I haven’t portrayed the events convincingly.
-You can sing through an opera, but if it doesn’t show the emotional side and the intentions of the characters, you’ve lost what opera is about.
+You can sing through an opera, but if you don’t show the emotional side and the intentions of the characters, you’ve lost what opera is about.
 While you need to be convincing, you need to be vulnerable as well.

 When it all comes together, as an audience member I almost feel fireworks in my chest.